Skywola/anim/README.md

 in using it, building from it . . .
 Coder : Shawn D Irwin (skywola@hotmail.com)

+To run this in Blender, because it is still a prototype, I am running it in the console.
+1. Copy the file animator00.py and paste it into the console
+2. Copy the file functions.py and paste it into the console
+3. Copy the file build.py and paste it into the console

+This will create the skeleton, and animate it in place (speed is not yet set up).
+This has most of all the needed code methods that will be needed to set up the animation capability that is expected to be in the final plugin, that is, when completed, this program will automatically animate a Biped, Quadruped, Bird, or a Spider.
+Not only that, in this new version, my intent beyond just making it all object oriented is to make it so an artist can use components of it to build practically any character they can imagine, because the torso, pelvis, arm, leg, and head are all separate objects that can work independently!
+I have not yet included any code for the user interface.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.